-If a student terminates her/his studies before 1 March of any given year, a minimum fee will be levied.
+If a student terminates her/his studies before 1 March of any given year, a minimum cost will be levied as indicated in the Fees Rule Book.
+The minimum cost will also be charged if a student registers for the first time in July, and cancels all second-semester modules before 15 August.